 Creating a Supportive Environment:

-Team members foster a supportive and collaborative environment by actively providing and receiving feedback.
+Team members encourage a supportive and collaborative environment by actively providing and receiving feedback.
 The culture of constructive feedback encourages open communication and creates a safe space for sharing ideas and opinions.

 Iterative Improvement: